If you suffer from a herniated disc in your lower back, the popular Cat & Cow Yoga stretch can bring you some relief.

 Avoid standing still, as not moving will only increase the pain and delay the healing process.

-Yoga Cat & Cow stretch step by step
+Yoga for herniated Disc: Cat & Cow stretch step by step

 By the way, they say Cat & Cow stretch but it’s actually Cow first. 😉